 5. Decide whether you really need an RFP.
 Lastly, before you issue an RFP, consider whether you really need to.
 Are you doing it because you're bound to a procurement process?
 Is it because that's how you think clients and agencies find one another?
 There's increasing resistance out there to the RFP process from agencies and social change organizations alike who recognize it may not be the most efficient or effective way of identifying a partner.

 Having been on both sides of the equation, I'm officially anti-RFP.
 (Stay tuned for a future rant…) Social organizations spend far too much time creating RFPs and feeling compelled to explain the entire background of the project and every lofty goal they hope to achieve.
 Besides, as I've noted, good agencies are likely to challenge your assumptions and want to dig deeper to develop their own understanding of the big picture.
 So is it really a good use of your time to develop a detailed list of needs and requirements, only to have your eventual partner put it aside?

 Regardless of your position vis-a-vis RFPs, be sure to focus on the quality of the conversations you have with potential design partners.
 Speak with them before you request a proposal — and after you receive it.
 Ask questions, invite questioning from the firms themselves, and try not to play your cards too close to your vest.
 After all, it's the experts you end up working with and the process they bring with them that will determine the ultimate success of your project!

 Have comments or questions about the design RFP process?
 Feel free to share them in the comments section below….

-Lexie McGuire is senior strategy & development associate at Constructive, a New York City-based brand strategy and experience design firm dedicated to helping social change organizations achieve greater impact.
+Alexandra Phipps is director of strategy at Constructive, a New York City-based brand strategy and experience design firm dedicated to helping social change organizations achieve greater impact.